DevAugusto/investment-calculator/README.md

 ### Hello, dear! 👋

-I did the calculator with the metodology oof investment: "50.30.20" with a new minimalist design.
+I did the calculator with the metodology of investment: "50.30.20" with a new minimalist design.
 But i did a update in this project.
 For rule, the calculator would use the 50.30.20 calculations base, but i changed this for my own percentages.

 My calculator uses the calculation base: 50.20.30